Ashur-bel-nisheshu: Biography

 As was the practice during this period of the Assyrian monarchy, he modestly titled himself “vice-regent”, or išši'ak Aššur, of the god Ashur.
-The Synchronistic Chronicle records his apparently amicable territorial treaty with Karaindaš, king of Babylon, and recounts that they “took an oath together concerning this very boundary.”
-His numerous clay cone inscriptions (line art for an example pictured) celebrate his re-facing of Puzur-Aššur III’s wall of the “New City” district of Assur.
+The Synchronistic Chronicle records his apparently amicable territorial treaty with Karaindaš, king of Babylon, and recounts that they “took an oath together concerning this very boundary.”.
+This treaty, made independently, indicates Mitanni influence over Assyria was waning.
+His numerous clay cone inscriptions (line art for an example pictured) celebrate his re-facing of Puzur-Ashur III’s wall of the “New City” district of Assur.

 Contemporary legal documents detail sales of land, houses, and slaves and payment in lead.
 The Assyrian credit system was fairly sophisticated, with loans issued for commodities such as barley and lead, interest coming due when repayment was delayed.
 The security posted for loans could include property, the person of the debtor or indeed his children.

 There is a discrepancy in the data about his son and eventual successor.
-The Assyrian King List gives his immediate successor, Aššur-rā’im-nišēšu, as his son, but Aššur-rā’im-nišēšu's own contemporary inscription names his father as Aššur-nērārī II, suggesting that he may have been a brother of Aššūr-bēl-nīšēšu.
-The confusion is further compounded with the Khorsabad Kinglist and the SDAS Kinglist identifying Eriba-Adad I, who ascended the throne eighteen years later, as his son while the Nassouhi copy identifies him as the son of Aššur-rā’im-nišēšu.
+The Assyrian King List gives his immediate successor, Ashur-rim-nisheshu, as his son, but Ashur-rim-nisheshu's own contemporary inscription names his father as Ashur-nirari II, suggesting that he may have been a brother of Ashur-bel-nisheshu.
+The confusion is further compounded with the Khorsabad Kinglist and the SDAS Kinglist identifying Eriba-Adad I, who ascended the throne around 18 years later, as his son while the Nassouhi copy identifies him as the son of Ashur-rim-nisheshu.